 We had to look into ways to make and save more money fast!

-Diapers will be a large cost you’ll want to get ahead of!
+Diapers will be a large cost in your baby budget you’ll want to get ahead of!

 While cloth diapers and wipes can be arguably cheaper and better for the environment, we went with disposables.